NGC 3521 as the Milky Way near twin: spectral energy distribution from UV to radio decameter ranges: Discussion

 To place our results in the broader context of previous studies, let us follow the comparison of global parameters $M_\star$, $M_{\rm dust}$, and SFR from SEDs given in Table~\ref{tab:NGC3521_massSFR}.
 The range of stellar mass estimates is approximately 0.8 dex, ranging from $\log M_\star \sim 10.33$ to $11.15$.
 All studies agree on a massive, moderately star-forming spiral system.
 However, there are notable differences by \citet{Erroz2019}, who utilized UV–IR photometry from the MAD survey in conjunction with MUSE.
 We suggest that both the assumed distance (14.2 Mpc) and the specifics of stellar population synthesis in this range led to this result.
 For example, \cite{Mosenkov2019} working with the data in the Herschel band noted that surface density profiles for the dust mass have an obvious depletion in the inner galaxy region.
 They concluded that if this feature, together with the truncation in the galaxy outskirts, is not taken into account, the dust emission and dust mass density profiles look more or less exponential.
-A definitive role can play weak azimuthal variations in metallicity \citep{Grasha2022}: the distribution of H~II regions exhibits enhanced or depleted oxygen abundance.
-Sic, \citep{Rosolowsky2021}, using PHANGS–ALMA data, found that giant molecular clouds located in spiral arms tend to be more massive and slightly more gravitationally bound than those in inter-arm regions.
-We also note that

-The majority of authors report $\log M_{\rm dust} \sim 7.9$–$8.1$, and dust mass estimates are more consistent across studies.
-The inclusion of radio data through the radio$\_$extra module, which more successfully limits synchrotron contamination and cold dust emission, is the main reason why our Model 2 produces the highest dust mass ($\log M_{\rm dust} = 8.12$). \cite{Pastoven2024} and \cite{Hunt2019} analyzed similar spectral ranges with different CIGALE implementations and both found $\log M_{\rm dust} = 7.93$. \cite{Chang2020} resulted in a slightly lower dust mass value, $7.65$, but they considered a missed warmer dust components, accentuating only the FIR to sub-mm range.
+Weak azimuthal variations in metallicity can play a definitive role \citep{Grasha2022}: the distribution of H~II regions exhibits enhanced or depleted oxygen abundance.
+We also note that the majority of authors report $\log M_{\rm dust} \sim 7.9$–$8.1$, and dust mass estimates are more consistent across studies.
+The inclusion of radio data through the radio$\_$extra module, which more successfully limits synchrotron contamination and cold dust emission, is the main reason why our Model 2 produces the highest dust mass ($\log M_{\rm dust} = 8.12$). \cite{Pastoven2024} and \cite{Hunt2019} analyzed similar spectral ranges with different CIGALE implementations and both found $\log M_{\rm dust} = 7.93$. \cite{Chang2020} resulted in a slightly lower dust mass value, $7.65$, but they considered missed warmer dust components, focusing only on the FIR to sub-mm range.